-Behind the main plant building in a shed is the diesel powered emergency Delco A.C.
-Generator (Model E6700M1).
-EU-EMERGENERATOR is a 16 piston Detroit Diesel capable of producing 500 kW (Serial No. 8 L 74) and is covered under PTI 34-00A.
-The generator was purchased used.
-A "Diesel Genset Run Log" is kept in the room.
-A copy of the log (attached) showed hours of operation as of February 13, 2019 at 2427.6.
-The clock time on the engine read 2427 hours matching the log time.
-It is assumed, based on proper operation and maintenance that the NOx emission limit in Special Condition (SC) I.1 is being met.
+A copy of Diesel Genset Run Log showed from April 2021 to March 2022, engine hourmeter (counter) hours of 2429.4 to 2430.3 for a total of 47 minutes of run time for the 12-month time period.
+Based on Work Orders for preventative maintenance that were provided (for January 2021 to January 2022) and kept as required by Special Condition (SC) VI.3, the NOx emission limit in SC I.1 is being met because the generator is being properly maintained.
 The unit has never been tested nor does it need to be tested per SC V.1.
 Only diesel fuel as required by SC II.1 is combusted in the generator.
 Ultra low sulfur diesel at 0.0015% sulfur by weight is used in the generator which is well below the permit limit of 0.05% sulfur by weight in SC II.2.
 Oil usage is tracked on an as purchased basis and by sticking the fuel oil tank.
-The amount of fuel oil used in 2018 according to MAERS was 5.33 gallons which indicates that they are well below the permit limit of 136,000 gallons per 12-months as required by SC III.3.
+The amount of fuel oil used from April 2021 to March 2022 (for run testing) was 6.27 gallons which indicates that they are well below the permit limit of 136,000 gallons per 12-months as required by SC III.3.
+Fuel oil use records are kept as required by SC VI.2 and VI.5.
+There is no record for SC VI.4 because no electricity produced by EU-EMERGENERATOR is sold to a utility power distribution system.

 The generator has two (2) vertical stacks in compliance with SC VIII.1.